Loading NuWatt Energy...

 Get a Free Quote

 Everything you need to know about Mass Save heat pump rebates in 2026.
-Up to $10,000 standard, $16,000 income-eligible, plus 0% HEAT loan financing.
+Up to $8,500 standard, $16,000 income-eligible or no-cost pathways, plus 0% HEAT loan financing.
 Step-by-step process, qualified models, common mistakes, and utility-specific differences.

 Enter your zip to see exactly which rebates you qualify for.

-Mass Save offers up to $10,000 for whole-home and $8,500 for partial-home heat pump installations in 2026.
-Income-eligible households get up to $16,000.
-Add the $500 sizing bonus for a Manual J calculation.
-The HEAT loan provides 0% financing up to $25,000 for 7 years.
+Mass Save offers $2,650/ton up to $8,500 for whole-home and $1,125/ton up to $8,500 for partial-home heat pump installations in 2026.
+Basic systems receive $250/ton up to $2,500.
+Income-eligible households get up to $16,000 or no-cost pathways.
+Add the $500 sizing bonus for eligible partial-home projects with a Manual J calculation.
+The HEAT loan provides 0% financing for qualifying improvements.
 To qualify: (1) get a free Mass Save energy assessment, (2) choose a cold-climate, QPL-listed heat pump, (3) submit pre-approval BEFORE installation, (4) use an HPC network contractor.
 The total process takes 8-16 weeks.

 Complete displacement of fossil fuel heating.
 Heat pump serves as primary heating for entire home.